Scott3142/python-programming/codelabs/part-1.md

 ```

 The last line of the example shows a particularly handy use-case for comments.
 Code that has been written does not need to be deleted to try out something else.

+Positive
+: \*there is the concept of a Python *Docstring*, which you will see later in the course.
+A docstring is a string literal that occurs as the first statement in a module, function, class, or method definition.
+Such a docstring becomes the `__doc__` special attribute of that object.
+All modules should normally have docstrings, and all functions and classes exported by a module should also have docstrings.
+We will revisit these concepts later.

 ## Reading input